Benue State: Culture

 Benue State possesses a rich and diverse cultural heritage which finds expression in colourful cloths, exotic masquerades, supplicated music and dances.
 Traditional dances from Benue State have won acclaim at national and international cultural festivals.
 The most popular of these dances include Ingyough, Ange, Anchanakupa, Swange and Ogirinya among others.

 The socio-religious festivals of the people, colourful dances, dresses and songs are also of tourist value.
 The Alekwu ancestral festival of the Idoma people, for instance, is an occasion when the local people believe their ancestors re-established contact with the living in the form of masquerades.

-The Igede-Agba is a Yam Festival, marked every year in September by the Igede people of Oju and Obi local government areas.
+The Igede Agba is a Yam Festival, marked every year in September by the Igede people of Oju and Obi local government areas.
 Among the Tiv, the Tiv Day, marriage ceremonies and dance competitions (e.g. Swange dance) are often very colourful.
 Kwagh-Hir is a very entertaining Tiv puppet show.

 Social life in Benue State is also enriched by the availability of diverse recreational facilities.
 Apart from parks, beaches, dancing and masquerades mentioned above, the big hotels in Makurdi, Gboko and Otukpo are equipped with several indoor sporting facilities.
 There are golf clubs, the Makurdi Club, Railway Club, Police Club and Air Force Club, where, apart from the sale of drinks and snacks, various types of games are played.

 There is a standard Arts Theatre, a modern Sports Complex which includes the Aper Aku Stadium, which has provisions for such games as tennis, basketball, volleyball and handball, an indoor sports hall and Olympic size swimming pool in Makurdi.
 Smaller stadia exist in Gboko (J. S. Tarka Stadium), Katsina-Ala, Adikpo, Vandeikya and Otukpo.
 The BCC Lawn Tennis tournament attracts players from all over the country.
 Benue State has three teams in the professional soccer ranks, Lobi Stars F.C. in Division One, BCC Lions FC in Division Two, Mark mentors as the basketball premier league team.

 Languages

 Languages of Benue State listed by LGA:

-Other languages spoken in the State include Etulo, Nyifon, Basa, Jukun (including Wannu), and Utugwang Irungene Afrike.
+Other languages spoken in the State include Korring Etulo, Nyifon, Basa, Jukun (including Wannu), and Utugwang Irungene Afrike.

-Igbo is also spoken in Border Areas.
+Igbo is also spoken in border areas.